 In cases of accident or sudden illness in the classroom or on campus, keep the person as comfortable as possible, do not move him/her any more than is necessary, do not administer liquids to an unconscious person, and do not remove objects that may be embeeded in his/her skin.
 In the event of a life-threatening condition (severe chest pains, gunshot wounds, severe burns, hemorrhaging, severe head injuries, and open (compound) fractures, among other things), call 911 and then contact University Police at extension 1153.
 Fire department paramedics will respond for treatment and transportation to a hospital emergency room.
-For any other injuries or illnesses help the individual seek medical attention at University Health Service in Morgan Hall, Room 170 or contact University Police at extension 1153.
+For any other injuries or illnesses help the individual seek medical attention at Student Health Services in Morgan Hall, Room 140 or contact University Police at extension 1153.

 Advising is an integral and natural part of teaching and research.
 At Washburn University advising is under the general direction of the Deans of the various schools and colleges.
 Each school develops its own program.
 On occasion faculty members may be asked to assist the Director of Admissions in making new student contacts and in explaining specific programs in their area.
 Faculty members are urged to cooperate whenever possible.